kderer/wallet-ms/README.md

 So, there is no need of installing or connecting to 3rd party database systems.<br>
 Since H2 is used in file mode data will be persisted across restarts.<br>
 ## Test and Documentation
-After the application successfully started go to [http://localhost:8888/swagger-ui.html#/Wallet_Operation_APIs](http://localhost:8888/swagger-ui.html#/Wallet_Operation_APIs) on a browser.
+After the application successfully started go to [http://localhost:8888/swagger-ui.html#/Wallet_Operation_APIs](http://localhost:8888/swagger-ui.html#/Wallet_Operation_APIs) on a browser.<br>
-Detailed information about API parameters and response types can be seen here and APIs can be tested as well.
+Detailed information about API parameters and response types can be seen here and APIs can be tested as well.<br>
 ![](https://github.com/kderer/wallet-ms/blob/master/swagger.png?raw=true)